wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 It would never be useful to use more than  3 cores  because the width of the DAG is 3  (level 2).
 The DAG's critical path has length 27s,  so yes, the execution (on 3 cores) could be lower than 28s.

-removing the edge from red 1s to blue 2s would make the DAG width 4 (i.e., level 2  would have 4 tasks in it).
+Removing the edge from red 1s to blue 2s would make the DAG width 4 (i.e., level 2  would have 4 tasks in it).
   </div>
 </div>